 How do social differences affect HE aspirations and participation?

-This project aims to map the effects of social differences on young people’s desire to go to university, and their actual participation in higher education.
-It will be based on quantitative secondary data analysis of the Longitudinal Study of Young People in England (LSYPE).
-This data set contains longitudinal data on young people’s attitudes and aspirations towards higher education from age 13 upwards.
-A new wave of data means that this can also be linked to actual participation rates in higher education.
+This project mapped the effects of social differences on young people’s desire to go to university, and their actual participation in higher education.
+It is based on quantitative secondary data analysis of the Longitudinal Study of Young People in England (LSYPE).

 Researcher: